Treks Travels Thoughts

 • Lights: In the summer, you will have 15 hours of daylight which is great for hiking.

-• Well marked: When you have bushwalked, and hiked where there is no trail, it's always relaxing to enjoy a well marked trail.
+• Well-marked: When you have bushwalked and hiked where there is no trail, it's always relaxing to enjoy a well-marked trail.

 Challenges

-• Language: French being the main language in Quebec, in some of the small villages english can be minimal.
+• Language: French being the main language in Québec, in some of the small villages English can be minimal.

 • Food: One section of 250km with no food.